-3.01a Consumption of alcoholic beverages during a game.
+3.01a Consumption of alcoholic beverages at any time before or during games or while inside any of the complexes is prohibited.
 (While RHBB and its umpires cannot make judgments on sobriety, managers are requested to prohibit players who appear intoxicated or smell of alcohol from playing.
 Umpires will eject players who smell of alcohol.)
 (See Rule 3.02 regarding alcohol.)